dannav/now-compose/readme.md

 npm i -g now-compose
 ```

-Setup a `now-compose.yml` file exactly as you would a version 3 `docker-compose.yml` file in your project's directory.
-If you're already working on a project with a `docker-compose.yml` you can tell `now-compose` to use it with the `-f` flag. **`now-compose` only supports the docker compose `version "3"` config syntax.**
+If you're already working on a project using docker-compose you can tell `now-compose` to use it with the `-f` flag. `now-compose` only supports the docker-compose version 3 config syntax.
+You can learn more about the syntax at the [config reference here](https://docs.docker.com/compose/compose-file/).

 _By default, `now-compose` will look for a `now-compose.yml` file in the current working directory._

-You can then use `now-compose` as you would use `docker-compose`.
+You can then use `now-compose` as you would use docker-compose.
 For instance, in a directory with a `now-compose.yml` file:

 ```
 now-compose up -d